lundbird/AutoGui/README.md

 # AutoGui

 AutoGui is a GUI Automation/Test tool giving the user high level keywords to automate WPF and winform applications.
-For a getting started walkthrough please read [this medium article](https://medium.com/@lundbird/how-to-automate-windows-applications-with-autogui-626c7b452eed)
+For a getting started walkthrough please read [this medium article](https://medium.com/@lundbird/how-to-automate-windows-applications-with-autogui-626c7b452eed).

+I am no longer maintaining this repository as of March 2020.

 ## Getting Started
 Install using pip.
 Your python must be <=3.6 as pythonnet is broken in 3.7